osorensen/hdme/cran-comments.md

 ## Resubmission
 This is a resubmission.
-It reduces the number of dependencies, fixes some typos in the vignette, and improves documentation.
+It adds a large number of unit tests, added examples, S3 methods, and renaming of functions to make them consistent with what is standard in R. It also adds case weighting.

 ## Test environments
-* local os X install, R 3.5.2
+* local os X install, R 3.6.0
-* win-builder (devel and release)
 * R-hub (devel)

 ## R CMD check results